potiuk/delete-package-versions/README.md

   # Defaults to 1.
   num-old-versions-to-delete:

+  # The number of old versions to skip when deleting oldest versions.
+This allows for example this combination
+  #   * num-old-versions-to-delete = 150
+  #   * num-old-versions-to-skip = 50
+  #  Which will always leave up tp 50 newest packages while deleting up to 100 oldest at a time
+  #  You can schedule it periodically to always leave up to 50 newest versions
+  # Defaults to 0.
+  num-old-versions-to-skip:

   # The token used to authenticate with GitHub Packages.
   # Defaults to github.token.
   # Required if deleting a version from a package hosted in a different repo than the one executing the workflow.